asyncapi/glee/docs/auth/introduction.md

 AsyncAPI currently supports a variety of authentication formats as specified in the documentation, however Glee supports the following authentication schemas.

-A sample `asyncapi.yaml` for a server with security requirements and security schemes is shown below:
+A sample `asyncapi.yaml` for a server with security requirements and a `userPassword` security schemes is shown below:

 ```yaml
 ##server asyncAPI schema